 While the process itself is easy, there is a lot of strategy that goes into earning your points and miles.
 Getting the most out of them takes knowledge and planning.
 But tread carefully.
 Playing the credit card rewards game can be dangerous if you don’t do it right.
 Do you have the cajones (or the vajajay) to make rewards work for you?
-If you want to know how you can pay your mortgage with a credit card, keep on reading…
+If you want to know how you can pay your mortgage with one of the best credit card for travel rewards, keep on reading…

 Why Pay Your Mortgage With a Credit Card?

 The whole point of paying your mortgage with a credit card is to earn additional rewards points that you’ll redeem to make expensive things cheaper (even free!).
 You can use these points to fly for free to places like Europe, the Caribbean, and even China!
 If you don’t want to travel, you can use them to receive “cash back.”
 You can even earn hotel points to earn free stays.
 While this method works with any rewards card, the real pot of gold is the elusive credit card sign-up bonus.

 What is a Sign-Up Bonus?

 Let’s start with how a basic rewards card works.
 Typically, you earn points for spending money on your credit card.
 For instance, every dollar that you spend on your Southwest Rapid Rewards Visa card earns you 2 points.
 You can redeem these points for flights, gift cards, hotels, or other merchandise.
 Not bad, right?